shabeer-syed/ACEs/about.md

 [![](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/home%20view%20domains.png)](https://shabeer-syed.github.io/ACEs/domains) | [![](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/definitions%20NEW.png)](https://shabeer-syed.github.io/ACEs/definitions)

-## How can ACEs indicators and domains help (so what)?
+## How can indicators of ACEs help?
 The main objective of the ACE domains and indicators is to help improve the health of vulnerable families and individuals by promoting data-driven integration of trauma-informed care across platforms.

-We follow [the Minsk Declaration](https://www.euro.who.int/en/publications/policy-documents/the-minsk-declaration) by the WHO and view all ACEs through a “life-course” and a “trauma-informed approach”.
+We follow WHO's [the Minsk Declaration](https://www.euro.who.int/en/publications/policy-documents/the-minsk-declaration) and view all ACEs through a *"life-course"* and a *"trauma-informed"* lens.
 This approach acknowledges that risk is not static and depends on the interaction of multiple unmeasured promotive, protective, and risk factors throughout people's lives.
-It is important to note that most children with ACEs **do not** have poorer health outcomes and show incredible resilience.
+Therefore, indicators were developed to represent possible *adverse experiences* to inform policy and intervention at a population or organisational level.
+However, it is essential to note that most children with ACEs **do not** develop poorer health outcomes and show incredible resilience to adversity.
 Indicators should not guide individual-level clinical decision-making (eg, screening).
-Indicators were developed to inform intervention at a population or organisational level.
 Further research is needed to evaluate the benefits and harms of individual screening using ACE indicators.

 ## What is trauma informed care? -the four R's
 The potential implications of the ACEs research at an organisational or population level can broadly be conceptualised via the four "R's".
 The four R's represent key assumptions of trauma-informed approaches summarised by [SAMHSA](https://store.samhsa.gov/product/SAMHSA-s-Concept-of-Trauma-and-Guidance-for-a-Trauma-Informed-Approach/SMA14-4884).